Madhvacharya: Monasteries

 Madhvacharya established eight mathas (monasteries) in Udupi with his eight disciples as its head along with Padmanabha Tirtha Matha.
 The Udupi Ashta Mathas are Palimaru matha, Adamaru matha, Krishnapura matha, Puttige matha, Shirur matha, Sodhe matha, Kaniyooru matha and Pejavara matha.
 These eight surround the Anantheswara Krishna Hindu temple.
 The matha are laid out in a rectangle, the temples on a square grid pattern.
 The monks in the matha are sannyasis, and the tradition of their studies and succession (Paryaya system) were established by Madhvacharya.
 The monastery has a pontiff system, that rotates after a fixed period of time.
 The pontiff is called Swamiji, and he leads daily Krishna prayers according to Madhva tradition, as well as annual festivals.
 The process and Vedic mantra rituals for Krishna worship in Dvaita monasteries follow the procedure written by Madhvacharya in Tantrasara.
 The Krishna worship neither involves bali (sacrifice) nor any fire rituals.
 The succession ceremony in Dvaita school involves the outgoing Swamiji welcoming the incoming one, then walking together to the icon of Madhvacharya at the entrance of Krishna temple in Udupi, offering water to him, expressing reverence then handing over the same vessel with water that Madhvacharya used when he handed over the leadership of the monastery he founded.
 The monastery include kitchens, bhojan-shala, run by monks and volunteers.
 These serve food daily to nearly 15,000 to 20,000 monks, students and visiting pilgrims without social discrimination.
 During succession ceremonies, over 80,000 people are served a vegetarian meal by Udupi bhojan-shalas.

 Madhvacharya established a matha with his disciple Padmanabha Tirtha as its head to spread Tattvavada (Dvaita) outside Tulunadu region with the instructions that his disciples Narahari Tirtha, Madhava Tirtha and Akshobhya Tirtha should, in turn, become the successors of this matha.
 According to Surendranath Dasgupta, Uttaradi Math is the main matha of Padmanabha Tirtha and it was divided twice, and so we end up with three mathas, the other two being Vyasaraja Math and Raghavendra Math.
 Uttaradi Math, along with Vyasaraja Math and Raghavendra Math, is considered to be the three premier apostolic institutions of Dvaita Vedanta and are jointly referred as Mathatraya.
 It is the pontiffs and pandits of the Mathatraya that have been the principle architects of post-Madhva Dvaita Vedanta through the centuries.
 Among the mathas outside of Tulu Nadu region, Uttaradi Matha is the largest.
 All the mathas outside of the Tulu region are one way or the other descended from Padmanabha Tirtha.
 Including mathas in Udupi, there are twenty-four Madhva mathas in India.
 The main center of Madhva's tradition is in Karnataka.

 Professor Kiyokazu Okita and Indologist B. N. K. Sharma says, Sannyasis in the lineage of Dvaita school of Vedanta belongs to Ēkadaṇḍi tradition just like the Sanyasi's of Advaita of Adi Shankara.

 Film

-In 1986 a film directed by G. V. Iyer named Madhvacharya was premiered, it was one of the films made entirely in Kannada language.
+A film directed by G. V. Iyer titled Madhvacharya premiered in 1986.
+It is entirely in the Kannada language.